-Things to Do Istanbul
+Things to Do in Istanbul – Best Tours & Activities

 Istanbul is not a “single checklist” city.
 It’s layered: imperial history, neighborhoods with strong identity, ferry life on the Bosphorus, and food culture that’s best experienced slowly.
 This guide focuses on realistic planning — what to do, what to skip, and how to experience the city without exhaustion.